What We Do

 These statistics are unacceptable.
 Which is why BUILD targets disengaged, low-income youth in urban communities.
 Our four-year experiential learning program addresses the dropout epidemic head-on by drawing connections for young people between academics and career success.
 This is what makes school engaging and relevant and motivates students to succeed.

-To date, 99 percent of BUILD seniors have graduated high school and been accepted to college—changing their life trajectories.
+To date, 99 percent of BUILD seniors have graduated high school and 95 percent have been accepted to college—changing their life trajectories.
 Read more about our impact.

 BUILD is building on its success.
-We began in 1999 serving just 4 students; in 2010-11, we are working with 800 students in Northern California and Washington, D.C.
-Our newest site, in Boston, welcomed 88 freshmen this fall.
+We began in 1999 serving just 4 students; now, we are working with nearly 1,200 students in Northern California, Washington, D.C., and Boston.